ezedeem223/fast-api/docs/ci_troubleshooting.md

 that physical or virtual machine to fix the issue—running the commands on your local development laptop will not free space on the runner.
-The repository now includes an automated cleanup step in `.github/workflows/build-deploy.yml` that prunes Docker caches and deletes stale runner logs before every build, but the step can only clean files that are accessible to the workflow user.
+The repository now includes an automated cleanup step in `.github/workflows/build-deploy.yml` that prunes Docker caches and deletes stale runner logs before every build, and the workflow requests a larger GitHub-hosted runner (`ubuntu-latest-4-cores`) to increase available disk space.
+These safeguards lessen the chance of interruptions, but the step can only clean files that are accessible to the workflow user.
 When the underlying host's disk is already full, you still need to connect to the machine and remove the excess data manually.

 1. Log into the runner host (SSH, remote desktop, etc.) using the same account that maintains the Actions runner service.